Ares-0/mpv-composition-guides/README.md

 ## MPV Composition Guides
-This script overlays basic composition guides to your mpv video.
+This script overlays basic composition guides on your mpv video.

 ### Installation
 Put the entire folder in your ~/mpv/scripts/ directory such that you have ~/mpv/scripts/composition_guides (or however you rename the folder).
 Do not rearrange individual files or directories.